ITS provides online teaching and remote work guidance for the following:

 - Tap the Save soft key to accept the change.

-- Use a CCU-owned device when working remotely.
+- Remote work personnel must use a CCU-owned device when working remotely.

 - Keep your devices locked when they are not in use.